S.1904 - Smart Cities and Communities Act of 2017115th Congress (2017-2018) |

 |Committees:||Senate - Commerce, Science, and Transportation|

 |Latest Action:||Senate - 10/02/2017 Read twice and referred to the Committee on Commerce, Science, and Transportation.
 (All Actions)|

 This bill has the status Introduced

 Here are the steps for Status of Legislation:

 - Passed Senate

 Summary: S.1904 — 115th Congress (2017-2018)All Information (Except Text)

 Smart Cities and Communities Act of 2017

-Labor shall establish the TechHire Workforce Training and Development Pilot Program to furnish competitive grants for technology-based job training and education programs that provide industry-recognized credentials.
+The Department of Labor shall establish a pilot program to furnish competitive grants for technology-based job training and education programs that provide industry-recognized credentials.

 The bill requires strong federal encouragement and support for private sector-led standards development activities.